ballerina-platform/ballerina-dev-website/components/integration/replace-java/code/java-bbe/union-types.md

 ---
 title: 'Union types'
-description: In data-oriented programming, data can come in various formats or have different underlying types. <br>Union types enable developers to define data structures that can hold values of different types.
+description: Union types enable developers to define data structures that can hold values of different types.
 This flexibility allows for the representation of diverse data formats within a unified structure, making it easier to work with heterogeneous data.
+As a result, the separation of code from data becomes more pronounced, facilitating easier manipulation and processing of heterogeneous data. <br>By embracing union types, data-oriented programming achieves a higher level of abstraction, enabling seamless integration and efficient handling of diverse data formats.
 image:
 ---